Best mountain bike pedals - the best options from XC to Enduro

 The PNW Range Composite is the budget-friendly sibling of the brand's Loam pedal.
 Through testing, the pedals have proven to be a reliable bang-for-buck option as grip, feel and durability are excellent.

-The Range pedal shares the same shape and shallow convex shape with its pricier stablemate the Loam; only the 22 steel non-adjustable pins here aren’t as tall.
+The Range pedal shares the same shallow convex shape with its pricier stablemate the Loam; only the 22 steel non-adjustable pins here aren’t as tall.
 Not to worry though, paired with the shape of the pedal body the foot wraps nicely around the pedal while forcing the pins deeper into the sole for good levels of grip.

 If the convex shape works for you, then this is a flat pedal you will want to try.
 The grip and durable performance are not short of impressive for the cash.

-- Our full review of the PNW Range Composite pedal covers all the specifications and performance merits in detail.
+Our full review of the PNW Range Composite pedal covers all the specifications and performance merits in detail.

 Gusset Slim Jim CNC